AmaVic/Maelstrom-Scripts/Killstreak/README.md

 [Optional]: If you want to add the example script to your solution, download the *script_killstreak_example.cpp* file and add it as an usual script.

 The function to add in your ScriptLoader.cpp file is void AddSC_script_killstreak_example().

+#Thanks
+I would like to thank Rochet2 for his constructive comments about this script.
+Make sure you check out [his repo]("http://rochet2.github.io/"), he does amazing things !